We have generated a 2-Page Summary on Management of Santa Cruz Mid-County Groundwater Basin (.pdf)

 5) What impact does a private well have on the basin?

-- A residential well owner in the hills of Soquel or Aptos probably uses less than half an acre foot of water per year – we estimate about 130,000 gallons (give or take 10%.)
+- A residential well owner in the hills of Soquel or Aptos probably uses less than half an acre foot of water per year – we estimate between 105,000 - 130,000 gallons.
 There are about 2,000 such parcels in our basin.
-So when you think of the combined result of rural residential pumping, it is significant – the gross amount pumped (before return flow) is about a sixth of all basin usage.
+So when you think of the combined result of rural residential pumping, it is significant – the gross amount pumped (before return flow) is under a sixth of all basin usage.

 - We all pump from the same groundwater.
 You could oversimplify and say we all are sticking straws into the water glass and sucking – it doesn’t matter if you are near the rim or in the middle of the glass.

 - The actions of individual well owners can have a cumulative impact.
-Together we have significantly reduced the amount of pumping in the last two years.
+Together we have significantly reduced the amount of pumping in recent years.

-- In addition to rural residential properties, there are other private pumpers in our basin: schools (like Cabrillo or Aptos High), camps (like Kennolyn or Seventh Day Adventist Camp), Seascape Golf Course, and agricultural users (nurseries, vineyards, orchards and row crops.)
-These groups together use about the same water amount as the combined use of Central and Santa Cruz Water Districts from the basin.
+- In addition to rural residential properties, there are other private pumpers in our basin: schools (like Cabrillo), camps (like Kennolyn or Seventh Day Adventist Camp), Seascape Golf Course, and agricultural users (nurseries, vineyards, orchards and row crops.)
+These groups together use more water than the combined use of Central and Santa Cruz Water Districts from the basin.

 - Another factor we are exploring in more detail is the idea of return flow.
 This is the concept that septic systems leach water back into the ground – whether this reaches the main aquifers through our various Purisima layers is under study.
 The general idea is that about 50% of rural residential water use returns to groundwater.